CCC-NULS/nuls-js/README.md

 ```

 # Features
-- Create a new account
+- Create a new account - Create a new account (with / without a password)
-- Import an existing account
+- Import an existing account - Import an existing account (with / without a password)

 # TODO
 - Read an address balance